The major environmental impact of glass production is caused by atmospheric emissions from melting activities.

-- The combustion of natural gas and the decomposition of raw materials during the melting lead to the emission of CO2.
-This is the only greenhouse gas emitted during the production of glass.
+- The combustion of natural gas and the decomposition of raw materials during the melting leads to the emission of CO2.
+This is the only greenhouse gas emitted during the glass production.

 - Sulphur dioxide (SO2) from decomposition of sulphate in the batch materials can contribute to acidification.